5-Minute Easy Sugar Snap Peas

 Snow peas are flatter, and the peas inside are smaller and flatter.
 They might also be called Chinese pea pods, and you will often find them used in stir fries.
 The whole thing is edible, though you should remove the tough strings which can be found on either side of the pod

 You can use snow peas fairly interchangeably with sugar snap peas, but they usually aren’t quite as sweet.
 Both may be eaten raw or cooked.
+They can also be subbed in for peas in various cooked recipes.

 Soy Glazed Sugar Snap Peas: This three-ingredient glaze turns sugar snap peas a silky and crunchy and umami side dish that takes 5 minutes to make!Tweet This